Celeo/zdv-training-scheduler/README.md

 The Discord bot portion of this project is for users who wish to receive notifications via Discord rather than / in addition to email.
 The bot runs, checking for pending messages on the site every minute, and dispatches them to the correct Discord users, marking each message complete thereafter.

+### Requirements

+A quick note about a requirements: this site relies on the [ADH Partnership](https://github.com/adh-partnership) backend and auth that powers ZAN, ZDV, ZLC, and other VATIM ARTCC websites.
+That is, while this entire project is FOSS and you're welcome to run it wherever you like, unless your ARTCC is running that entire setup, this project won't have anything to talk to and be effectively useless.

+If you're interested in breaking out of that requirement, please reach out to me.

 ## Architecture / Flows

 ### Log in